-In Canadian spring research surveys, the number of White Hakes ≤26 cm in length is assumed to be an index of recruitment at Age 1.
+In Canadian spring research surveys, the number of White Hakes ≤ 26 cm in length is assumed to be an index of recruitment at Age 1.
 Abundance of Age 1 White Hakes in 2000 was very large, but no comparable large year-classes were observed since then (Fig. 11).
-The index of recruitment (sexes combined) for 2019 was the largest value observed since the year 2000 but is not comparable to that large value.
+The index of recruitment (sexes combined) for 2019 was the largest value observed since the year 2000, but is not comparable to that large value.
+Due to a lack of the primary Canadian spring survey index from 2020-2022, this index cannot be updated.

 Given the lack of spring surveys in Divs.
-3NO during 2020 and 2021, a fall index of fish ≤26 cm in length was developed to monitor the potential recruitment in both missing years.
-Canadian autumnl surveys catch newly-settled young-of-the-year (YOY) that were spawned in the previous spring, which appear in the following spring survey as 1-year-old White Hakes.
-Overall, this new fall index has been increasing since 2017, and the 2020 value is the largest observed since 1999 (Fig. 12).
-Similar to the spring recruitment index, the more recent value is not comparable to the size of the 1999 value.
+3NO during 2020 and 2021, a fall index of fish \leq 26 cm in length was developed to monitor the potential recruitment in both missing years.
+Canadian autumn surveys catch newly-settled young-of-the-year (YOY) that were spawned in the previous spring, which appear in the following spring survey as 1-year-old White Hakes.
+Overall, this new fall index has been increasing since 2017, and the 2020 value is the largest observed since 1999, but not comparable to the magnitude of the latter (Fig. 12).
+Due to a lack of the Canadian fall survey index from 2021-2022, this index cannot be updated.